 Alternatively, there are self-guided tours where your route is worked out and you are handed the maps and directions, and your luggage is taken on to your next overnight stop.
 Again, watch those distances and check out how many hills are between you and your evening meal.

 We enjoy cycling because we have a minimal impact on our surroundings – quietly pedalling through the landscape, and buying from local small businesses, be they greengrocers, cafes or bars – so we are very impressed by the selection of holidays from Responsible Travel.
 This company promotes what must be the most ethical holidays available – for individuals, groups and families wanting all-in or self-guided cycling, adventure, walking, special interest and cultural breaks (to mention some of the many) in the UK or abroad.
-In fact, any cycling tour will inevitably benefit the locals as you tap into the area’s accommodation – take a look at those from G Adventures and Intrepid too.
+In fact, any cycling tour will inevitably benefit the locals as you tap into the area’s accommodation – take a look at those from G Adventures.